Skip to Main Content

 Working With Interpreters

-Arizona Complete Health-Complete Care Plan offers telephone, face to face, and video face-to-face interpretation options.
+Arizona Complete Health-Complete Care Plan offers telephone, face to face, and video face-to-face interpretation options at no cost.
 Information regarding interpreter assistance is available by contacting the Health Plan Provider Services Call Center number at 866-796-0542 (TTY/TDD: 711).
 For face-to-face requests, please make the request in advance of the appointment with as much notice as possible.
-At a minimum, the request should be 5 days out from the appointment to allow time for the vendors to meet the need.
+At a minimum, the request should be 7-10 days out from the appointment to allow time for the vendors to meet the need (7 days advance for non-medical interpretation and 10 days in advance for medical interpretation).
 When calling, the following information is required:

 • Language requested.

 Arizona Complete Health has customer service representatives, at 1-866-918-4450 (TTY:TDD 711), who are available to speak to members/family members in their preferred language or will conference in an interpreter.
-The Provider Services Call Center, at 1-866-796-0542, also has the ability to conference in an interpreter, as needed.
+The Provider Services Call Center, at 1-866-796-0542 (TTY:TDD 711), also has the ability to conference in an interpreter, as needed.

 Not sure of your patient’s language?
-Go to our website and click on “Language Assistance” in the footer at the bottom of the page and have the member point to their language.
+Look to the footer at the bottom of this website and find the "Language Assistance” link and have the member point to their language.
 If it’s not listed, you can work with the interpreter service to identify the right language.

-Using the speakerphone function is recommended for communication efficiency between you, your patient and the interpreter.
+Using the speakerphone function is recommended for communication efficiency between you, your member and the interpreter.

 Providers must ensure that bilingual staff who act as interpreters are qualified and meet the quality standards, which includes documentation that the staff member’s proficiency was assessed.